Using EMC XtremIO KM for PATROL

 The Per LUN Storage Allocation reports on the amount of storage allocated to each monitored LUN.

-- In the console, right-click the KM main icon or storage system icon > KM Commands > Reporting > Per LUN Storage Allocation…
+- In the console, right-click the KM main icon or Cluster icon > KM Commands > Reporting > Per LUN Storage Allocation…

 The list of results will be truncated in large environments if the buffer size is not sufficient to display all the LUNs available.
 Refer to the BMC documentation to know how to change the buffer size.